Tree Information

 Canopy

-Crown forms a rounded to broadly oval shape, providing a pleasing silhouette.
-Tree develops a sturdy trunk and dense, symmetrical branching structure, giving it a balanced and elegant appearance.
+Features a rounded to broadly oval crown that provides a pleasing silhouette.
+The tree has a sturdy trunk and a dense symmetrical branching structure, creating a balanced and elegant appearance.
+The canopy is full and lush, with evenly spaced branches that contribute to its overall harmonious shape.

 Foliage